 Know whether you are eligible for loan forgiveness based on your employer or your job.

 - Public Service Loan Forgiveness (PSLF) Program: You may qualify for this loan forgiveness program if you are employed by a government or a not-for-profit organization.
 You must make 120 qualifying payments under an income-driven plan to qualify.
 Learn more about PSLF.

 Teachers!
-You may qualify for both forgiveness programs (PSLF and Teacher)—but not for the same time period.
+You may qualify for both forgiveness programs (PSLF and TLF)—but not for the same time period.

 Make on-time payments to your loan servicer.
 Your loan servicer will provide you with a loan repayment schedule that tells you when your first payment is due, the number and frequency of payments, and the amount of each payment.
 Contact your loan servicer if you haven’t received this information.

 Make repayment simple and save on interest—enroll in automatic debit.
 Once you enroll, your payments will be automatically taken from your bank account each month.
 This will help you to stay on track with your payments, and as an added bonus, you may get a 0.25% interest rate deduction if you have Direct Loans.
 Check your servicer’s website for details.